What is Biosystems Engineering?

 Bioprocessing & Food Processing

-Bioprocessing is the merging of engineering and biological sickness.
+Bioprocessing is the merging of engineering and biological science.
 Graduates can work in alternative fuels, pharmaceuticals and nutraceuticals and the development of industrial products.
 Food processing involves the design of processes and equipment to produce foods and other "value-added" products.
 Graduates work in product development and testing, food safety and quality, packaging, storage and handling, and system optimization.

 Environment & Natural Resources